KarishmaChauhan1996/Inventory-Management--Interactive-SQL-UI/README.md

 Helps understand how real-world applications are designed using multiple layers

-Teaches how to build tools that non-technical users can easily use
+Build tools that non-technical users can easily use

+## Data Overview

 ## Tools & Technologies